The Mercedes-Benz X-Class is a rugged bushwhacker disguised in a business suit

 Lock and roll

-Having options is always a good thing.
-Especially when one of them comes in the shape and form of a locking rear differential.
-When fitted, this trick bit of technology gives your X-Class an added advantage over gnarly terrain, as both rear wheels will now deliver their power evenly and with much less chance of losing traction – especially if one happens to momentarily lose contact with the ground.
+In additional 4X4 models include a rear differential lock.
+This gives your X-Class an added advantage over gnarly terrain, as both rear wheels will now deliver their power evenly and with much less chance of losing traction – especially if one happens to momentarily lose contact with the ground.

 This article was paid for by Mercedes-Benz.